User37som/https-github.com-dordnung-Stammwiki/How-to-install-a-feature.md

 		"<name_of_the_block2>"   "<level_of_the_block2>"
 	}

-What a block means you have to read in the feature description.
+You have to read in the feature description what a block do for this feature.
-You only have to set the level of the blocks.
+Usually you only have to set the level of the blocks.

 Example:

 	"LevelSettings"
 	{
 		"name1"      "Silver"      // This is for all silver VIP's